csgenetics/csgenetics_scrnaseq/README.md

 See the [Config profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) section of the Netflow documentation for further details.

-There are three profiles available for the CS Genetics scRNA-Seq pipeline:
+There are four profiles available for the CS Genetics scRNA-Seq pipeline:
 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
   - Runs Docker containers for each process using Docker
+- `test_singularity`
+  - A profile with a complete configuration for automated testing
+  - Includes links to test data so needs no other parameters
+  - Runs Docker containers for each process using Singularity
 - `docker`
   - A generic configuration profile that enables use of pre-configured Docker containers for each process run using Docker.
 - `singularity`